DjRaul1000/Lens-Github/README.md

 # Lens-Github
-Am learning how to create a new Ai
+Am learning how to create in github
+Am dj Raul